Are you wondering how and why intelligence and sensitivity fit together?

 Imagine yourself as project manager on a heritage building project: you’ll need specialist architects, builders, window-makers, stone masons, asbestos removers, roofers, plasterers, painters… As a highly intelligent, highly sensitive human, you’ll draw on people from a wide range of backgrounds and skillsets – should you choose to.

-If you’re looking for someone to help you manage, understand and operate your (energy) sensitivity skilfully, and/or releasing trauma, drop me a line.
+If you’re looking for someone to help you manage, understand and operate your (energy) sensitivity skilfully, and/or releasing trauma, have a look at what I offer, get a sense of whether you feel we might click, and book in for a call.

 When you know your intelligences and sensitivities deeply and intimately, and know how to manage and care for them, you can do amazing things.

-The world needs people like you, being you, doing you.
+The world needs you, being you, doing you.